Aartimehr/Aartimehr/README.md

-- 👋 Hi, I'am Aarti Mehra and currently learning so that i can face  "crowd". learner and hope so learning );<🧑‍🦰
+- 👋 Hi, I'am Aarti Mehra and i know ow to how to print "HELLO WORLD".<🧑‍🦰